nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 operating on strings can noticeably slow things down.
 So, while generally trivial, moving to a `shorteventid` cache is a goal for all implementations.

-MSC4521 can also optimize the `GET /state` endpoint, but this exists today mostly for initial full joins and perhaps for legacy/compatibility reasons, so optimizing it is a lower priority.
+MSC4521 can also optimize the `GET /state` endpoint, but this is mostly for initial full joins and perhaps for legacy/compatibility reasons.
+Optimizing it is therefore either not under this MSC’s purview or a lower priority.

 ### Possible remediation route/admin command